zalan-toth/React-Movie-Application/README.md

 # React Application for Movies
-#### Practical Lab Work for Web App Development at SETU
+#### Assignment for Web App Development at SETU

 Feel free to use this code as you wish.

 ## Features
-Get Movies and their information through TMDB API (Favourite films + review feature)
+Get Movies and their information through TMDB API

 ## Screenshot from the app running